 We work with individual caregivers, giving them advice on how to trap and neuter and provide lifelong care for their cats.
-We hold training workshops, maintain ProjectTNR website as a valuable source of information and offer one-on-one phone counseling to those looking to help homeless cats.
+We hold training workshops, maintain our ProjectTNR website as a valuable source of information and offer one-on-one phone counseling to those looking to help homeless cats.

-Municipalities also benefit from our program as we present to them the reasons why TNR is the only effective and cost-effective method of dealing with feral and stray cat populations.
+Municipalities also benefit from our program as we present to them the many reasons why TNR is the only effective and cost-effective method of dealing with feral and stray cat populations.

 We’ve collaborated with the state’s Endangered Species Program, discussing and implementing workable and humane solutions for feral cats and wildlife.
-We recently worked for the passage of a bill, which eventually became law, that provides financial support to towns doing TNR.

 APLNJ is a nonprofit charity recognized by the IRS.
 Donations are tax deductible to the fullest extent allowable by law.
 Tax ID #22-2849700